nodejs/node/doc/api/fs.md

 * `len` {integer} **Default:** `0`
 * Returns: {Promise}

-Truncates the `path` then resolves the `Promise` with no arguments upon success.
+Truncates the `path` then fulfills the `Promise` with no arguments upon success.
 The `path` *must* be a string or `Buffer`.

 ### `fsPromises.unlink(path)`